 Some possible complications and risks associated with breast lift surgery may include:

-Depending upon your general health and the extent of the procedure, breast lift surgery can be performed either as a day case or alternatively with a short hospital stay.
+The duration of your hospital stay for breast lift surgery will depend on your general health and the extent of the procedure.
+In some cases, it can be performed as a day case, while in others, a short hospital stay may be required.
 Your Specialist Plastic Surgeon will advise on the best option for you.

 Before undergoing surgery, it is important that you: